 Method of Prep:

 Preheat Cook and Hold Oven to 90°F Food Temperature, + 1 Food Texture, Time 1:15.

 Mix the water and flour.
 Autolyse for 20 minutes.

 Add sugar, olive oil, and yeast.
 Mix for 5 minutes.

 Transfer the dough to a half sheet pan greased with olive oil.

-Consistent and efficient proofing is crucial when preparing leavened breads.
-CVap ovens promote a consistent and great environment to proof!
-This is what generates the fermented smell and flavors of great breads.
-With CVap ovens we can adjust the environment of the cabinet to tailor the proof.
-By doing so we can create compounding flavors while the bread is fermenting (or proofing).
+Consistent, efficient proofing is crucial when preparing leavened breads.
+CVap ovens create a consistent proofing environment.
+Consequently, this generates the fermented smell and flavors of great breads.
+CVap ovens can adjust the cabinet environment to tailor the proof.
+As a result, we can create compounding flavors while the bread is fermenting (or proofing).

-If you notice in the pictures, one of the pans of focaccia was too close to the elements (top).
-This is due to my portioning of the dough between the two pans.
+If you notice in the pictures, one of the pans of focaccia was too close to the top elements.
+This was due to my portioning of the dough between the two pans.
 User error!